Lexi Thompson: 2018

-In February, Thompson finished T2nd at the Honda LPGA Thailand.
-She finished T5th at the U.S. Women's Open in June, ending a run of six straight LPGA events without a top-10 finish, but she later withdrew from the Women's British Open and took a month-long leave from the LPGA Tour.
-In a post on Instagram, she explained: "I have not truly felt like myself for quite some time", adding "I am therefore taking this time to recharge my mental batteries, and to focus on myself away from the game of professional golf."
-Thompson competed for the United States at the 2018 International Crown in October, and helped the United States finish in a tie for second at the competition.
+In February, Thompson finished tied-2nd at the Honda LPGA Thailand.
+She finished tied-5th at the U.S. Women's Open in June, but later withdrew from the Women's British Open and took a month-long leave from the LPGA Tour.
+In a post on Instagram, she explained: "I have not truly felt like myself for quite some time", adding: "I am therefore taking this time to recharge my mental batteries, and to focus on myself away from the game of professional golf."
+Thompson competed for the United States at the 2018 International Crown in October and helped the United States finish in a tie for second at the competition.

 Prior to the CME Group Tour Championship in November, it was reported that Thompson had split from her caddie Kevin McAlpine.
 She then won the tournament with an 18-under-par total, giving her a four-shot victory over Nelly Korda.
-The victory, her first in over a year, and the tenth of her professional career, was worth $500,000.
-Afterwards, Thompson revealed "This is a special event for me growing up in Florida, and it was so special to win in front of my family and friends.
-This year has been very up and down but to end it like this is very special."
-In December, she competed in the QBE Shootout with playing partner Tony Finau, and the duo finished in seventh position.
+The victory was her first in over a year and the tenth of her professional career.
+Afterwards, Thompson stated: "This is a special event for me growing up in Florida."
+In December, she competed in the QBE Shootout with playing partner Tony Finau; the duo finished in seventh position.

 2019

 Thompson finished 3rd at the ANA Inspiration in April, four strokes behind Ko Jin-young.
-In June, she finished T2nd in the U.S. Women's Open at the Country Club of Charleston.
+In June, she finished tied-2nd in the U.S. Women's Open at Charleston.
 She finished the event two shots behind Jeong-eun Lee6.
 The following week, she finished one shot clear of Lee6 at Seaview to win the ShopRite LPGA Classic.
-Thompson made an eagle at the final hole to seal her victory.
-Victory marked the seventh consecutive year that she had won an event on the LPGA Tour.
+Thompson made an eagle at the final hole to seal her victory, which marked the seventh consecutive year that she had won an event on the LPGA Tour.
 She also recorded runner-up finishes at the Meijer LPGA Classic and the Marathon Classic.

 Thompson finished without a win in the 2019 Solheim Cup at Gleneagles Hotel, Scotland.
-She posted a 022 record as the United States were defeated by Europe 13.514.5.
+She posted a 0–2–2 record as the United States were defeated by Europe 13.514.5.
 She lost her singles match to Georgia Hall 2 and 1 on the final day.
-She finished her year with a T6th place finish at the CME Group Tour Championship.
+She finished with a tied-6th place finish at the CME Group Tour Championship.